nilsmehlhorn/blog/posts/angular-navigate-back/index.md

 Sadly, there's one edge case: if the application is started on the detail router after opening the browser or a new tab there won't be an entry in the history to go back to.
 In that case `location.back()` will throw the user out of your Angular app.
 There's also no API for directly inspecting the browser history as that might pose security issues, but there's still a way how we can fix this.

 We'll create a service for wrapping the back navigation.
 There we'll also be listening to router events of type [NavigationEnd](https://angular.io/api/router/NavigationEnd) to manage an app-specific navigation history.
 Now, if the history still contains entries after popping the current URL off of the stack, we can safely navigate back.
-Otherwise we're falling back to the application route:
+Otherwise we're falling back to the application root:

 ```typescript
 import { Injectable } from '@angular/core'